 This fear of “trusting” was instilled in me the day I was tricked into playing a “game” at the innocent age of 4.
 I needed let go of this fear once and for all.
 My whole life I convinced myself memories of that day would never resurface if I just believed it never happened.
 At 18 that all changed when I endured a sexual assault on my college campus.
 I sadly resorted to lying to myself again just to survive, but like a cancer it caught up with me.
 I began battling triggers daily.
 Sexual assault and abuse stories in the media, the upcoming presidential election, fears as a Mom, and attempting to explain my triggers to my husband and children were all taking a mental and physical toll on me.

-The retreat was a true test for me.
+Saprea Retreat was a true test for me.
 I had to face the storm in the valley in order to grow my faith so that I could start the hard work of reaching the mountaintop.
-It was in this moment of testing at The Haven Retreat that my character and true self was being developed and my pain was being turned into purpose.
+It was in this moment of testing at the Saprea Retreat that my character and true self was being developed and my pain was being turned into purpose.
 From all of this, I have gained so much wisdom.
 I WAS fearful and tormented in shame, but with newfound wisdom I AM confident and empowered, and I WILL never again be silent, but will FIGHT and THRIVE for those that have yet to break their silence.